mattflow/ghost-server/README.md

 # Ghost Server

-A simple compose file to start up a ghost site with auto renewing certs verified by letsencrypt
+A simple compose file to start up a [ghost](https://ghost.org) site with an auto renewing [A+ ranked cert](https://www.ssllabs.com/ssltest/analyze.html?d=mattflow.codes) verified by letsencrypt

 Example site using this config: https://mattflow.codes

 ## Prerequsites

 1. Docker and docker-compose are installed on the host server
-2. Proper DNS records are configured for your server and domain
+2. Proper DNS records are configured for your domain

 __Note:__ Remove `,www.${DOMAIN}` from `VIRTUAL_HOST` and `LETSENCRYPT_HOST` if you don't plan on setting up a www subdomain.